fusebit/everyauth-express/README.md

 The express middleware locates credentials in the following way, in priority order:

-1. Use a JWT generated via `everyauth token` in the `EVERYAUTH_PROFILE_TOKEN` environment variable.
+1. Programmatically through code via the `everyauth.config()` method.
-2. Programmatically through code.
+2. Use a base64-encoded JWT generated via `everyauth token | base64` in the `EVERYAUTH_TOKEN` environment variable.
-3. JSON in the `EVERYAUTH_PROFILE_JSON` environment variable.
+3. Use a base64-encoded profile generated via `everyauth profile export | base64` in the `EVERYAUTH_PROFILE_JSON` environment variable
 4. The `EVERYAUTH_PROFILE_PATH` environment variable points to the `settings.json` file in a directory.
 5. The `settings.json` file in the `.fusebit` subdirectory of the current or closest parent directory.